2022 Referendum

 Will a property selection criteria be established prior to the referendum?

-DaveInvan asked about 2 years ago
+DaveInvan asked over 2 years ago

 Thank you for the question.
 The criteria for purchase is that the property must be waterfront and suitable for community use.